 But Wait…There’s More!

-If you’re looking for additional techniques, check out YouTube!
+If you’re looking for additional techniques used by highly productive people, check out YouTube!
 The productivity hacks listed in this blog are just the tip of the iceberg.
 There’s an entire rabbit hole full of tips if you do a quick search!

 You’ll find many ways to enhance your productivity and your memory.
 While there’s no particular system that works for everyone, I have no doubt you’ll find a one that works for you!